JoeESteel/vessel_simulator_environment/README.md

 ## Current Status

 The simulator is functional with a physics model and a modular controller supporting multiple modes.
-The navigation is based on a PID controller for heading adjustments.
-Recent bug fixes have corrected issues with navigational heading calculations and autopilot/waypoint steering logic.
+The navigation is based on a PID controller for heading adjustments and a track-following algorithm for waypoints.
+The control scheme has been unified to use the arrow keys across all modes for intuitive operation.

 ## Features Implemented

-* **Modular Architecture:** Code is split into `main.py`, `world.py`, `vessel.py`, and `controller.py` for clarity and portability.
+* **Modular Architecture:** Code is split into `main.py`, `world.py`, `vessel.py`, and `controller.py`.
-* **Geographic Coordinate System:** The world is based on real Latitude and Longitude coordinates, centered on the Southampton area.
+* **Geographic Coordinate System:** The world is based on real Latitude and Longitude coordinates.
-* **Dynamic Camera:** The view follows the vessel and supports zooming with the mouse wheel.
+* **Dynamic Camera:** The view follows the vessel and supports zooming.
-* **Visual Feedback:** Includes a dynamic scale bar, a continuous vessel track line, and periodic breadcrumbs.
+* **Visual Feedback:** Includes a dynamic scale bar, a continuous vessel track line, breadcrumbs, and a heading indicator.
+* **Track-Following Navigation:** The waypoint mode now calculates Cross-Track Error (XTE) to stay on the planned route.
-* **Multiple Control Modes:**
+* **Multiple Control Modes:** A unified control scheme for robust operation.
-    * **Manual (M):** Direct, real-time control of thrust and rudder.
+    * **Manual (M):** Direct control via arrow keys.
-    * **Semi-Auto (S):** Set and hold specific thrust and rudder percentages.
+    * **Semi-Auto (S):** Set-and-hold thrust/rudder via arrow keys.
-    * **Autohelm (A):** Maintain a target heading.
-The target can be set automatically to the current heading on activation and then adjusted.
+    * **Autohelm (A):** Maintain an adjustable heading and speed via arrow keys.
-    * **Waypoint (W):** Navigate through a sequence of waypoints set by clicking on the map.
+    * **Waypoint (W):** Navigate a route with adjustable speed via arrow keys.

 ## Project Setup and Execution